Securing any server is a never-ending story where every expert could add another chapter.

 You can find multiple advanced security options if you click on the Security tile:

 Web Portal Access Restrictions

 The Administrator can secure the Administrator Tool access by setting a pin code which will be asked at every start:

-The TSplus client generator gives the capability to lock the TSplus client to:
+The TSplus client generator gives the capability, on its Security tab, to lock the TSplus client to: